CIRN 2023 Call for Proposals

 CIRN is a national network of vaccine and immunization researchers who develop and test methodologies related to the evaluation of vaccines and immunization in regard to safety, immunogenicity and effectiveness, and program implementation and evaluation.
-A directed CIRN renewal grant application was submitted to CIHR in February 2017, and the network was notified that it was fully funded for $10,083,334 over 55 months, 2017-2022.
-The first two years of the CIRN renewal, 100% of the funding was allocated toward research projects and administration, with funds reserved for years three, four, and five to address emerging research priorities.
+A directed CIRN extension grant application was submitted to CIHR in July 2021, and the network was notified that it was fully funded for $6,000,000 over 24 months, 2022-2024.

 Priority Research Areas